Sikhism in Bangladesh: History

-Overtime, the Shujatpur sangat developed into what is now the Gurdwara Nanak Shahi from 1830 onwards.
+Over time, the Shujatpur sangat developed into what is now the Gurdwara Nanak Shahi from 1830 onwards.
 Under the initiative of Mahant Prem Daas, Bhai Nattha's well was reformed in 1833.
 A large number of Sikhs found employment with the Assam Bengal Railway and a gurdwara was established for them in Pahartali, Chittagong.
 The Gurdwara Sahib Sylhet was destroyed as result of the 1897 earthquake.
 The Sangat Sutrashashi at Urdu Road was later destroyed by the Sutra Sadhus.
 There is also a gurdwara in Banigram, Banshkhali.

 In 1945, Sikhs established the Gurdwara Guru Nanak Sahib in Mymensingh which continues to be used by ten local families today.
 A Bengali Sikh called Here Singh was appointed as its inaugural chief.
 From 1915 to 1947, Sri Chandrajyoti served as the granthi of Gurdwara Nanak Shahi in Dhaka.
 After the Independence of Pakistan, most of the Sikh community left for the Dominion of India and the Dhaka gurdwara was looked after by Bhai Swaran Singh.
+The Government of Pakistan requisitioned this part of Jafarabad under Sikh supervision until 1959.
 After the Indo-Pakistani War of 1971 and Bangladesh Liberation War, Indian Sikh soldiers helped renovate the extant gurdwaras of Bangladesh including the Gurdwara Nanak Shahi.
+A handwritten copy of the Guru Granth Sahib from the time of Guru Arjan was kept at the Gurdwara Sangat Tola and later moved to the Gurdwara Nanak Shahi in 1985.

+During floods in the country, Sikh organizations such as Sampardai Kaar Sewa Sarhali Sahib run by Sukha Singh, have donated to the government of Sheikh Hasina for the purpose of humanitarian causes.

+The Guru Granth Sahib has not been fully translated into Bengali, however selections from it have been translated into Bengali by Rabindranath Tagore (a couple of shlokas of Guru Nanak), Jnanendranath Datta (in prose), and Kiranchand Dervish (in verse).
+A two-volume translation of parts of the scripture by Haranchandra Chakladar was published in 1957 and 1962 as Shri Shri Gurugrantha Sahibji.

 Demographics

 The Sikh population almost entirely consists of Punjabi businessmen and government officials from the neighbouring Republic of India.
+These Sikhs mostly reside in Dhaka, Chittagong, and Sylhet and come from abroad and only stay temporarily.
 There exists a small ancient Balmiki community who retain fluency in the Punjabi language from the time of Guru Nanak.
+Thus, they can read the Guru Granth Sahib.
 Despite the direct propagation from four of the Sikh gurus, the religion was unable to profoundly influence the Bengali people due to its seemingly Punjabi-centric nature.

-Government recognition

-The Government of Pakistan requisitioned this part of Jafarabad under Sikh supervision until 1959.
-A handwritten copy of the Guru Granth Sahib from the time of Guru Arjan was kept at the Gurdwara Sangat Tola and later moved to the Gurdwara Nanak Shahi in 1985.
-After the independence of Bangladesh, Bhai Kartar Singh and the Bangladesh Gurdwara Management Board seized control of all the gurdwaras in the country including the central Gurdwara Nanak Shahi of Dhaka.
+Sikh soldiers were posted in Bengal during the British Raj but they mostly kept to themselves and did not extensively interact with local Bengalis due to differing language, culture, and religion.